axlwolf/task_manager/memory-bank/progress.md

 ## Next Milestone Goals

+1. Complete icon system implementation with Phosphor Icons
-1. Complete task filtering and sorting functionality
+2. Complete task filtering and sorting functionality
-2. Implement comprehensive error handling
+3. Implement comprehensive error handling
-3. Add loading indicators and improve UX
+4. Add loading indicators and improve UX
-4. Expand test coverage using the established testing patterns
+5. Expand test coverage using the established testing patterns
-5. Implement unit tests for services, use cases, and repositories
+6. Implement unit tests for services, use cases, and repositories
-6. Set up integration testing infrastructure and implement tests for key flows
+7. Set up integration testing infrastructure and implement tests for key flows
-7. Set up Cypress for E2E testing and implement tests for critical user journeys
+8. Set up Cypress for E2E testing and implement tests for critical user journeys
-8. Document the architecture and component usage
+9. Document the architecture and component usage